ash-kick/event-pop-app/README.md

 # EventPop App

+Welcome to the EventPop App ReadME!

+### App Features:

+-    Allows users to set event and location preferences to be notified about events in their selected area.
+-    Finds and recommends events for users on a set cadence.
+-    Allows users to share events with other users.

 # Springboard Capstone Project Requirements & Details

 Below are required items for the capstone project for springboard bootcamp.
 For more formal app details see above context.